 He has been an active non-paying member since 2001 Mensa.

 While studying at Academy of Fine Arts he created short films, both live and animated and combined.
-He participated in the creation of the project for Prague Lantern magic, where he tried a combination of live actors with computer animation.
-He collaborated with his parents on a number of children's films and animated films evening snacks for Czech television.
+He participated in the creation of the project for Prague Lantern magic and collaborated with his parents on a number of children's films and animated films evening snacks for Czech television.

 He is known as a director, artist, screenwriter and producer of popular animated films Goat story, for which he won a number of international film awards, was nominated for the Czech Lion and won the Febiofest Kristián award and the best animated film.

 In 2021 He founded a citizens' initiative Hello forum and he still tries to point out the iniquities around him in his texts.
 In addition to directing and creative work in Art And Animation studio, is mainly engaged in writing books.